 Ingredients

-• 1 cup honey vanilla Greek yogurt Note 3
+- 1 cup honey vanilla Greek yogurt see note 3

-• 1/2 cup coconut sugar (or use light brown sugar)
+- 1/2 cup coconut sugar or light brown sugar

-• 3/4 cup oat flour (just blend regular oats in your blender)
+- 3/4 cup oat flour just blend regular oats in a blender

 Instructions

-• PREP: Preheat the oven to 350 degrees F (176 degrees C).
+- Preheat oven to 350ยฐF (176ยฐC).
 Line an 8x8-inch pan with parchment paper, leaving an overhang for easy removal.
-Lightly spritz with nonstick cooking spray.
+Lightly spritz with cooking spray.

-• MELT CHOCOLATE: In a large bowl place 1 cup (175g) of chocolate chips and set aside.
+- In a large bowl, place 1 cup (175g) of chocolate chips and set aside.
 Add the solid coconut oil to a separate, microwave-safe bowl.
-Microwave the coconut oil and then measure the coconut oil in its melted, hot state to get 1/4 cup + 2 tablespoons.
-Pour the hot melted coconut oil over the dark chocolate and stir the chocolate until it is completely melted.
-If needed, microwave the chocolate and coconut oil in 10-15 second bursts, stirring in between each burst for 20 seconds until completely melted and smooth.
+Microwave the coconut oil, then measure the coconut oil in its hot, melted state.
+Pour the hot, melted coconut oil over the dark chocolate and stir the chocolate until completely melted.
+If needed, microwave the chocolate and coconut oil in 10โ15 second bursts, stirring between each burst for 20 seconds until completely melted and smooth.
 Let cool slightly.

-• REMAINING INGREDIENTS: Add in the Greek yogurt; stir to combine.
-Stir in the vanilla, salt, baking soda, and coconut sugar (or brown sugar).
+- Add in Greek yogurt; stir to combine.
+Stir in the vanilla, salt, baking soda, and coconut sugar.

-• BLEND OATS: Add old-fashioned oats to a blender or food processor.
+- Add old-fashioned oats to a blender or food processor.
 Blend or process until the oats are fine and resemble flour.
-Measure the oat flour after blending and not before, to get a level 3/4 cup.
-Add blended oats and remaining 1/2 cup (91g) chocolate chips to brownie batter.
+Measure the oat flour after blending.
+Add blended oats and remaining 1/2 cup (91g) chocolate chips to the brownie batter.
 Mix to combine.

-• BAKE: Spread the mixture (it is very thick) into the prepared pan in an even layer.
-Bake in the preheated oven for 28-32 minutes or until a fork comes out clean when inserted into the center.
+- Spread the mixture (it is very thick) into the prepared pan in an even layer.
+Bake in the preheated oven for 28โ32 minutes or until a fork comes out clean when inserted into the center.
 Do not overbake.
-Slightly underbaking is better and will yield a superior taste and texture (more fudge-like).
-Remove from the oven and allow the pan of brownies to cool completely at room temperature on a wire cooling rack.
+Slightly underbaking is better and will yield a better taste and texture (more fudge-like).
+Remove from oven and allow the pan of brownies to cool completely at room temperature on a wire cooling rack.
 If desired, frost the cooled brownies (see next step).

-• OPTIONAL FROSTING: In a microwave-safe bowl, combine the 1/2 cup chocolate chips and 2 tablespoons milk.
-Microwave in bursts of 15 seconds, stirring for 15 seconds in between each burst until the chocolate is completely melted.
-Stir in the Greek yogurt until fully incorporated and then whisk in the powdered sugar.
-Frosting may seem thin -- don't worry; it thickens as it cools.
-Let stand at room temperature for 10 minutes and then spread frosting evenly over the brownies.
+- Optional Frosting: In a microwave-safe bowl, combine the chocolate chips and milk.
+Microwave in bursts of 15 seconds, stirring for 15 seconds between each burst until the chocolate is completely melted.
+Stir in the Greek yogurt until fully incorporated, then whisk in the powdered sugar.
+Frosting may seem thinโdonโt worry; it thickens as it cools.
+Let stand at room temperature 10 minutes, then spread frosting evenly over the brownies.

-• CHILL: Cover the frosted (or unfrosted) brownies and place them in the fridge to fully chill.
-These brownies are best cold (we like them best after being chilled 6-8 hours).
-Once chilled through, remove the brownies using the overhang of the parchment paper.
+- Cover the frosted (or unfrosted) brownies and place them in the fridge to fully chill.
+These brownies are best cold (I like them best after being chilled 6โ8 hours).
+Once chilled through, remove the brownies using the parchment overhang.
 Cut into small pieces and enjoy!

 Video